 During third trimester (24 to 40 weeks)

-- Completing purchase of baby essentials: If the baby shower takes place during your large trimester, this will be the time to start buying items you didn’t get but still need on your list.
+- Completing the purchase of baby essentials: If the baby shower takes place during your large trimester, this will be the time to start buying items you didn’t get but still need on your list.
 Don’t forget essentials such as baby lotion, nail clippers, and bum cream.

 - Stock up on diapers: Look out for sales and stock up on diapers and wipes.